Can your bonds defy interest rate fluctuations and geopolitics?

 Comodity prices - inflation

-- Nowadays, inflation in both the US and Europe is driven by persistent core inflation (especially in the service sector).
+- Inflation in both the US and Europe is currently being driven by stubborn but not accelerating core inflation (especially in the service sector).

 - This, combined with more volatile energy prices and upward base effects, will make the path of disinflation more difficult in the near term.